 And another important case in 2012 (Stringfellow v Quashie) made it clear that the Courts find the most important factor in determining the employment relationship was the control that the Employer had over the individual, and Mutuality of Obligation was placed in a secondary position.
 This decision was overturned at the Court of Appeal in 2013.
 More details in our article here.

-In this article we look at the Office of Tax Simplicifications 2015 Report on Employment Status, which looked in detail at:
+You may also like to read our article looking at the Office of Tax Simplification 2015 Report on Employment Status, which looked in detail at:

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.